 It is sometimes not so easy to map our thoughts when we encounter challenges of fragmented writing.
-From this oldie on personal knowledge mastery’s activities and tools I use, I noticed that I often wrote on not an agnostic platform but on many ones: from Twitter and Revue, Teams and Slack to IM messaging tools and email, WordPress for my blog, a book, Google Keep and Google Apps, Office documents and Clickup documents.
+From this oldie on personal knowledge mastery’s activities and tools I use, I noticed that I often wrote on not an agnostic platform but on many ones: from Twitter and Slack to IM messaging tools and email, WordPress for my blog, a book, Google Keep and Google Apps, Office documents and Clickup documents.
 So how can I unify and streamline those flows of writing into one river of write-ups?

 My writing is still a weekly or bi-weekly activity, though.
-Even it is planned, I’m not consistently doing it while being aware of this:
+Even if it is planned, I’m not consistently doing it while being aware of this:

 “I thought of myself as like the jazz musician: someone who practices and practices and practices in order to be able to invent and to make his art look effortless and graceful.
 I was always conscious of the constructed aspect of the writing process, and that art appears natural and elegant only as a result of constant practice and awareness of its formal structures.” – Toni Morrison

 Perhaps, it is also worthwhile to consider these thoughts below as I have started from scratch and will carry on doing so with the Chinese and Cambodian New Year: